 How do I test it?
-Use a Coliscan Easygel Kit.
+Use a Coliscar gloves and av below surface approximately ries.
+You then according to t n Easygel Kit.
 All materials are included.
-It is a good idea to wear gloves and avoid interfering with the sample.
-Collect your water sample (20cm below surface) and follow the process back at school to mix with gel as it takes approximately 2-3 days to culture.
-Full instructions are available Apps Laboratories.
-You then need to count the number of dots (E.coli colonies are the darkest) according to their colour using a colour guide

-Unit Colony formir ng units (CFU) /100 mL

-Quality < 1 Very good - i.e. for drinking

-1 - 35 Good - Primary contact, e.g. swimming

-35 - 230 Fair - Secondary contact e.g. fishing, boating

-< 700 Poor - No contact
+It is a good idea oid interfering with the sample.
+Collect your water samp ) and follow the process back at school to mix with gel a y 2-3 days to culture.
+Full instructions are available Apps need to count the number of dots (E.coli colonies are the their colour using a colour guide i to wear ile (20cm s it takes Laborato- ne darkest) Unit Colony formir ig units (CFU) /100 mL Quality < 1 Very good - i.e. for drinking 1 - 35 Good - Primary contact, e.g. swimming A Color 35 - 230 Fair - Secondary contact e.g. fishing, boating < 700 Poor - No contact